We Are All Addicts

 Amazon prime offers two-day shipping.
 Thank God.
 Because I need that new pair of shoes.
 Right now.

 Looking for fulfillment outside of yourself is addiction.
-Name three THINGS you can’t live without.
+Name three things you can’t live without.
 Those are your addictions.
-Society passes so much judgment on “ADDICTS”.
+Society passes so much judgment on “addicts”.
 Alcoholics.
 Junkies.
 Stoners.
 Crack heads.
 Why?

 These people are trying to suffocate or starve their pain.
-They are suppressing what is really going on inside because it is too painful to deal with.
+They are suppressing what is really going on inside of them because it is too painful to deal with.
 Because they would rather find a quick fix.
 Instant gratification.
 They want the pain to go away, at least for a moment.

 Isn’t that what you are doing with your Instagram post?
 If enough people like it, don’t you get that dopamine rush?
-Doesn’t it give you solid confirmation that you are loved, lovable, worthy, and good enough?
+Doesn’t it give you solid confirmation that you are loved, valued, worthy, and good enough?
 Will it take the pain away?
 Will it take away that feeling of self-doubt?